heri-purnawan/heri-purnawan.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Our group focuses on advancing the fields of system modelling, control design, and simulation to address complex challenges in science and engineering.
-By leveraging the power of applied mathematics, computer science, and electrical engineering, we aim to develop innovative methodologies and technologies that contribute to understanding and controlling dynamic systems.
+System modelling and control is dedicated to advancing the understanding, design, and simulation of complex systems in science and engineering.
+The field develops innovative methods and technologies for analyzing and controlling dynamic systems by combining applied mathematics, computer science, and electrical engineering.
+Its goal is to bridge the gap between theory and real-world application by turning research insights into practical solutions.

-I earned my Bachelor, Master, and Doctoral degrees in Applied Mathematics from the <a href='https://www.its.ac.id/matematika/en/home/'>Department of Mathematics</a> at <a href='https://www.its.ac.id/'>Institut Teknologi Sepuluh Nopember (ITS)</a> in Surabaya, Indonesia, in 2015, 2018, and 2024, respectively.
-In August-September 2014 and March-June 2015, I conducted an internship program at the Avionics at Aerospace Technology Center, <a href='https://dirgantara-lapan.or.id/'>Indonesian National Institute of Aeronautics and Space (LAPAN)</a>, Bogor, Indonesia.
-Since February 2022, I have been part of the <a href='https://elektro.unisla.ac.id/'>Department of Electrical Engineering</a> at <a href='https://unisla.ac.id/'>Universitas Islam Lamongan (UNISLA)</a> in Lamongan, Indonesia.
-The department was initially under the Faculty of Engineering, which has since become the Faculty of Science and Technology (FST).
-My research interests are systems and control, including estimation, optimization, system identification, and model predictive control.
-For more about me, please take a look at my [CV](assets/pdf/heripurnawan_CV.pdf).
+Research activities in system modelling and control are
+* **System Modelling**: Create accurate mathematical representations of physical, biological, and engineering systems to understand their behavior and predict responses under various conditions.

+* **Control Design**: Develop advanced control strategies such as Model Predictive Control (MPC), intelligent control (including fuzzy logic, neural networks, and reinforcement learning), robust control, and adaptive control to optimize system performance.

+* **Simulation**: Design and implement computational experiments to test and validate control strategies, evaluate system robustness, and simulate real-world scenarios.

+Our research applications span multiple domains, including:

+* Robotics and autonomous systems
+* Renewable energy systems and smart grids
+* Aerospace and UAVs
+* Manufacturing systems and process control
+* Biological and environmental systems

+Feel free to explore our projects, publications, and activities as we strive to advance knowledge in system modelling, intelligent control, and simulation!